The Colonizer

 The colonizer may be bargained with, only insofar as it serves his purposes and perspective.
 He seeks anything of the world, which he will then mutilate in accordance with his nature.
 If he takes fancy to a person, place, object, or community, he will kill, bribe, and steal his way to it.
 Once acquired, the colonizer often seeks to turn it like himself and impose his image on what he has taken.

-In Lokhandi, the colonizers are called many names - bhukela (pl. bhukele), phirangi, pandhra*, and durkade.
+In Lokhandi, the colonizers are called many names - bhukela (pl. bhukele), phirangi, and durhun.
 When speaking with one directly you address him as saheb, sir, or mister - or he might hurt you otherwise.

 - - - - - - - - -